 The bangers and the mash aside, there is one component of this classic pub grub that I haven’t yet mentioned.
 The onion-spiked gravy that ties the whole thing together.
-I’ve included a good recipe for that too; see steps five and six.
+I’ve included a good recipe for that too at the bottom of this article.

 - 6 banger sausages

 - 2 med white onions, sliced thinly